giampaolo/psutil/docs/api.rst

   process I/O priority.
   These constants are members of the :class:`psutil.ProcessIOPriority` enum.
-  *IOPRIO_CLASS_NONE* and *IOPRIO_CLASS_BE* (best effort) is the default for any process that hasn't set a specific I/O priority.
+  :const:`IOPRIO_CLASS_NONE` and :const:`IOPRIO_CLASS_BE` (best effort) is the default for any process that hasn't set a specific I/O priority.
-  *IOPRIO_CLASS_RT* (real time) means the process is given first access to the disk, regardless of what else is going on in the system.
+  :const:`IOPRIO_CLASS_RT` (real time) means the process is given first access to the disk, regardless of what else is going on in the system.
-  *IOPRIO_CLASS_IDLE* means the process will get I/O time when no-one else needs the disk.
+  :const:`IOPRIO_CLASS_IDLE` means the process will get I/O time when no-one else needs the disk.
   For further information refer to manuals of
   `ionice <http://linux.die.net/man/1/ionice>`_ command line utility or